 But engagement does not happen on its own.
 It is important for HRs and managers to carefully nurture and sustain it.
-And for that, measuring employee engagement and coming up with data-backed strategies is crucial.
+And for that, measuring employee engagement and coming up with data-backed strategies are crucial.

-But before we get to the how of measuring engagement, let's understand why measuring employee engagement is important.
+But before we get to the how of measuring employee engagement, let's understand why measuring employee engagement is important.

 Why does measuring employee engagement matter?

-Truth be told, when it comes to employee engagement, there isn’t a one-size-fits-all approach.
+Truth be told, when it comes to measuring employee engagement, there isn’t a one-size-fits-all approach.
 That is why what might work for people at Google or Facebook might not work for your employees.